 3. Major stakeholders to seek affiliation in the next five years.

-Over the next five years, LUF plans to strengthen its partnership and affiliations with local based, and international children’s organizations, as well as government agencies.
-The organizations we will target include the following:
+Over the next five years, LUF plans to strengthen its partnership and affiliations with local based, and international children’s organizations, Companies, and Individuals government agencies to mention but a few

-- Currently the Foundation is paying fees for 300 students under our External Program in the community schools located in the various regions our Love Activity team visits.
-Our social work team identifies children/orphans from the poorest families in a community that has failed to access education due to poverty.
-Currently, this external program is going on in 4 communities; Ruhija- Kabale, Paichor-Gulu, Kateete- Mukono, Kijabijo-Mukono under the campaign “Keep an Orphan in School” and we hope to increase the number of children by 70% in the next 3 years of our strategic year plan 2018-2022.
+- Currently the Foundation is sponsoring 300 Orphans & Vulnerable children under our External Program in the community schools located in the various regions our Love Activity team visits.
+Our social work team identifies children/orphans from the poorest families in a community that have failed to access education due to poverty.
+Currently, this external program is going on in 4 communities; Kalagi, Kateete, Kijabijo under the campaign of “Keep an Orphan in School” and we hope to increase the number of children by 70% in the next 3 years of our strategic year plan 2018-2022.

 - We have been able to establish various community outreach programs which tackle various issues in life among widows, the elderly, the disabled, and under-age girls.
 These have greatly benefited the communities.
 Our widows’ projects in Gulu, Kateete, Kabale, and Kalagi have provided an opportunity for widows and women to gain skills from which they can earn a living.

 - Not only do we train them in skills but we also teach them about many life aspects which include health and sanitation, HIV/AIDS awareness, and poverty eradication methods based on godly principles.
 This has greatly impacted the women whom we have contacted in our External Program.
-We also donate basic life materials to them like food, clothes to mention but a few, as this is one step to restore hope and to empower these great mothers.
+We also donate basic life materials to them like food, clothes, sanitary pads to mention but a few, as this is one step to restoring hope and empowering these great mothers.